 DR. ROGER MIGNOSA

-I use specific manual therapy and advanced rehabilitation techniques to address underlying causes of disease.
+I use traditional osteopathy with advanced rehabilitation techniques to address underlying causes of imbalance and disease.

 Osteopathic physicians, like MDs, complete the same rigorous medical training and complete the same multi-year residency programs before being fully licensed to practice.
 In addition, a select group of DOs use hands-on medicine, continuing to study and advance in the specialty of osteopathic manual medicine.